relaycorp/veraid-website/ux.md

 Someone who manages the Vera setup for an organisation (like `acme.com`).

 - Provision DNSSEC and Vera server.
-- Renew root certificate (i.e., simply update DNS).
+- Rotate root certificate (i.e., simply update DNS).
-- Revoke certificate (if private key is compromised).
+- Revoke root certificate (if private key is compromised).
 - Onboard member.
 - Offboard member.
-- Provision bot id.
-- Deprovision bot id.

-Bots are basically members without usernames, so they act on behalf of the organisation in the context of a specific service.

 ## Organisation member

-A member of an organisation (like `alice.smith` of `acme.com`).
+A member can be either a _user_ or a _bot_.
+Users have unique names under the organisation (like `alice.smith` of `acme.com`).
+Bots, on the other hand, don't have names because they're meant to act on behalf of the organisation -- but organisation admins can still assign them names privately for internal organisation purposes.

-- Provision id.
+- Provision certificate for use in a given service.
-- Deprovision/revoke id.
+- Deprovision/revoke certificate.

 ## Signature producer

 A developer building software that produces Vera signatures.

-- Import ids using Vera library.
+- Import certificate using Vera library.
-- Renew ids using Vera library.
+- Periodically renew certificate using Vera library.
 - Produce signatures using Vera library.

 ## Signature verifier